EternityForest/EmberOS/README.md

 in that empty space you just made.

 Copy everything in the root partition's sketch_template dir to the root of that partition.

+If your image is for systems with an RTC, see "using an RTC"

 ## Squid Proxy